galaxy-iuc/parsec/docs/commands/toolshed.rst

 toolshed
 ========

+This section is auto-generated from the help text for the arrow command ``toolshed``.

 ``get_repositories`` command
 ----------------------------

-This section is auto-generated from the help text for the parsec command ``toolshed``.

 **Usage**::